Real Estate and Property Management Signs

 They schedule an appointment.
 The day of their appointment arrives, and they drive over to your office.
 Once there, a sign on the exterior of the building confirms that they have found the right place.
 Once they get into the building itself, arrows and additional signage make it easy for them to make their way to your office.

 Not having signs often leads to frustration and lost business.
 On the flip side, if you make it easy for people to find the info they need and provide them with step-by-step instructions to help them navigate something new, they’re likely going to feel more confident in your services and will be more likely to use your real estate or property management company in their home search.

 Benefits of Custom Real Estate Signs

 Signs encourage people to act.
 Many shoppers have wandered into a new-to-them store because of a sign, and almost everyone has bought an item because of a sign.

 Signs also influence people’s perceptions of a company.
-More than one-third of people make quality assumptions about a business based on the type of signs they use.
+People make quality assumptions about a business based on the type of signs they use.

 In real estate and property management, using signs and banners can provide several other benefits, along with encouraging people to act and shaping how they view a company.

 1. Signs Connect With People in Real Time

 Custom real estate banners and signs meet people where they are.
 If someone walks around their neighborhood and comes across a “for sale” sign in a person’s yard, that sign is connecting with them immediately.
 The person looking at the sign has some choices to make based on their goals.
 They can ignore the sign because it’s not relevant to them — that is, they don’t want to buy a house.
 They can record the information on it and share it with others, or they can record the information on it and get in touch with the agent to learn more.
 In some cases, a sign in front of a house or apartment building can give people the information they wouldn’t have found online.